LeuxSenpai/foo/README.md

 all this are in page.tsx and added a little code

 ## Issues Faced

+-problems face when url was write access was granted but used token and auotherization from middle wear and jwt to resolve this issue

 -db was already existing from fist req but i sent another req which created another db connection which choked the application